 - Windows volume control: - a.
 Click the Volume icon in the notification area, at the far right of the taskbar. - b.
 Increase or decrease the volume by moving the slider up or down.
-Click the Mute icon to mute the volume.
+Select the Mute check box to mute the volume.

 - a.
-Right-click the Volume icon in the notification area, and then click Open Volume Mixer. - b.
+Double-click the Volume icon in the notification area. - b.
 In the Speakers column, you can increase or decrease the volume by moving the Volume slider up or down.
-You can also mute the volume by clicking the Mute icon.
+You can also adjust the balance or mute the volume.